Most people who do this work started with a theory. I started with a scar.

 I didn't have the language for it yet.
 I didn't have the frameworks.
 I just had the conviction.
 And conviction, when you actually act on it, is enough to start.

-The first one was Florida Surf Lessons.
-On the surface, it was a surf school.
+The first one that became serious was Florida Surf Lessons.
+On the surface, it was a surf school and surf adventure travel company.
 Underneath, it was the first time I noticed the pattern that would define everything that followed.

 There was an eighty-five-year-old woman who came in for a lesson.
 She had wanted to surf her entire life.
 Her family thought she was insane.
 By the end of that morning, she had stood up on a wave.
 She walked off the beach a different person than the one who walked on.
 Not because of the wave.
 Because of what the wave gave her permission to believe about herself.